-information need only be sent once to each router for updating the routing table.
-Huitema [7] listed four good reasons why most network specialists favor link state protocols over the distance vector approach:

-- 1. fast, loopless convergency; - support of precise metrics and, if needed, multiple metrics; - 3. support of multiple paths to a destination; and - 4. separate representation of external routes.
+Compared to other routing protocols such as distance-vector protocols, one of the major advantages of link-state protocols is that each router computes the routes independently using the same link-state information; it does not depend on the computation done in other routers in the network.
+When link states are changed in the network, new information need only be sent once to each router for updating the routing table.
+Huitema [7] listed four good reasons why most network specialists favor link state protocols over the distance vector approach: (1) fast, loopless convergency; (2) support of precise metrics and, if needed, multiple metrics; (3) support of multiple paths to a destination; and (4) separate representation of external routes.
 However, link-state protocols usually require flooding the network when any change occurs in the link states in the network.
 Flooding may be prohibitively expensive, especially when the link states change too frequently or when the number of links in the network is too large.
-Limiting the frequency of such updates can partially solve the problem when the effect of the change of the cost metric is minor in terms of transmission delay.
-However, this approach is inefficient in covering a link fault-because certain paths may be disconnected as a result of the link fault, delay in information update will lead to undeliverable packets.
+Limiting the frequency of such updates can partially solve the problem when the effect of the change of cost metric is minor in terms of transmission delay.
+However, this approach is inefficient in covering a link fault - because certain paths may be disconnected as a result of the link fault, delay in information update will lead to un-deliverable packets.

 In [11], Narvaez et al. presented a routing algorithm based on the link state method to limit routing information that needs to be delivered in a link-state protocol when a single link fails.
 Instead of using the flooding method, the proposed scheme restores all the paths traversing the failed link by performing only local updates on the affected routers.
-Specifically, a shortest restoration path is constructed that connects u to v for a faulty link uv (see Fig. 1).
+Specifically, a shortest restoration path is constructed that connects u to v for a faulty link uv (see Figure 1).
 (Note that a shortest restoration path does not guarantee a shortest path from source to destination.)
 Their method can restore loop-free routing after a link fault while propagating information about that failure to as few routers as possible and only to the ones along the shortest restoration path.
 This approach is also useful to divert traffic from a congested link.
-However, the Narvaez et al.
+However, the Narvaez' approach is inefficient when a link fault is bi-directional, because a restoration path is uni-directional and routing tables of nodes in the path are partially updated.
+In addition, two restoration paths may be generated for each bi-directional link fault.